telerik/kendo-ui-core/docs/aspnet-mvc/mvc-6/introduction.md

 position: -1
 ---

-# Telerik UI for ASP.NET MVC 6 - Beta 3
+# Telerik UI for ASP.NET MVC 6 - Beta 4
 This tutorial shows how to use Telerik UI for ASP.NET MVC in ASP.NET MVC 6 applications.

-> An update to Beta 4 is in the works and will be released shortly.

 > The ASP.NET 5 Framework is still actively developed.
 Tooling and APIs change frequently, often requiring extensive changes.
 See [Known Issues](known-issues) for up-to-date information.

 # Requirements and Supported Environments

 We target the stable release of the ASP.NET 5 framework.
-At the time of this writing this is Beta 3.
+At the time of this writing this is Beta 4.

 The target runtime is [CoreCLR](https://github.com/dotnet/coreclr).
 The full desktop CLR is also supported.